SmCTwelve/f1-bot/README.md

 >`/plot tyre-performance [year] [round]`

-View a line graph comparing the aggregate performance of each tyre compound over the life of the tyre.
+View a line graph comparing the average performance of each tyre compound over the life of the tyre.